 Ways to save money on basic health insurance:

-With alternative health insurance models such as HMO, family doctor, Telmed or other models, you can save up to 25 percent on premiums.
+If you opt for an alternative health insurance model such as HMO, family doctor, Telmed or other model, you can save up to 25 percent on premiums.
 Check with your insurance provider if one of these alternative models is offered in your area.

-By choosing a higher deductible, you are responsible for a greater amount of the costs resulting from an illness and/or accident.
-On the other hand, this can lead to substantial savings on premiums.
-Health insurance companies are free to offer the following deductibles:
+By choosing a higher deductible, you are responsible for a greater proportion of the costs arising from any illness and/or accident.
+On the other hand, you will also be able to save substantially on premiums.
+Health insurance companies are free to offer the following additional deductibles:

 Children (up to 18 years of age):

 - CHF 100

 - CHF 300

 - CHF 1,500

 Before settling on a higher deductible, you should be aware of the financial risk you could run in the event of a serious illness.